 - male-pattern baldness, which includes hair loss on your head

-You doctor can test your hormone levels using a blood draw.
+Your doctor can test your hormone levels with a blood test.
 Learn more about the testosterone test.

 - irregular menstrual periods

 - excessive hair growth in areas where hair more commonly occurs in males, including around the nipples

 4. Cushing’s syndrome

 Increased and prolonged exposure to high cortisol levels, a glucocorticosteroid hormone, can cause Cushing syndrome.

 You don’t need to remove the dark hairs around your nipples.
 They won’t cause any issues.
 However, you can remove them for aesthetic reasons if you choose.
 Several treatment options may help.